-- Include prob1 somewhere in its file name, and give its file name the suffix .html . - Fill in the opening comment block as specified, putting in your name, the last modified date, and the URL that can be used to run your document. - (You will lose some credit if this URL does not work when I or the grader paste it into a browser!) - You get to choose the theme(s)/topic(s) for your form, but your form's content may not be identical to that from in-class examples or your Week 4 Lab Exercise.
-(The idea here is to get additional practice.) - Give the title element appropriate descriptive content. - Include an appropriate h1 element. - Include a form element that meets the CS 328 class style standards, that also meets the following requirements: - It should have an action attribute whose value is a "real" URL of your choice (because we haven't gotten to writing an actual application program to handle this form yet). - It should have a method attribute whose value is "get". - It should contain a top-level fieldset element that contains an appropriate legend element of your choice -- and within this top-level fieldset should be the following (not necessarily in this order): - (you may include additional nested fieldset elements around parts of the content below as you would like) - an input element of type="number" that is required to be completed (using attribute required="required"), with a logically-related label element - at least 3 checkboxes, each with a logically-related label element - at least 3 logically-grouped radio buttons, exactly one of which is initially selected, each with a logically-related label element
+- Include prob3 somewhere in its file name, and give its file name the suffix .html. - Fill in the opening comment block as specified, putting in your name, the last modified date, and the URL that can be used to run your document. - (You will lose some credit if this URL does not work when I or the grader paste it into a browser!) - You get to choose the theme(s)/topic(s) for your form, but your form's content may not be identical to that from in-class examples or your Week 4 Lab Exercise.
+(The idea here is to get additional practice.) - Give the title element appropriate descriptive content. - Include an appropriate h1 element. - Include a form element that meets the CS 328 class style standards, that also meets the following requirements: - It should have an action attribute whose value is a "real" URL of your choice (because we haven't gotten to writing an actual application program to handle this form yet). - It should have a method attribute whose value is "get". - It should contain a top-level fieldset element that contains an appropriate legend element of your choice -- and within this top-level fieldset should be the following (not necessarily in this order):

+(you may include additional nested fieldset elements around parts of the content below as you would like)

-- at least one select element containing at least five options, set up so the user can only select one item at a time, with a logically-related label element - at least one textarea element, with a logically-related label element - at least one other form widget discussed in zyBooks Chapter 2 but not yet required in a homework or lab exercise, with a logically-related label element - (you may add additional form widgets if you would like) - the last form widget in your form's fieldset should be an input element with type="submit" (which does not need a logically-related label element). - Include your last name within a p element that you add to the footer element.
+- an input element of type="number" that is required to be completed (using attribute required="required"), with a logically-related label element - at least 3 checkboxes, each with a logically-related label element - at least 3 logically-grouped radio buttons, exactly one of which is initially selected, each with a logically-related label element - at least one textarea element, with a logically-related label element - at least one other form widget discussed in zyBooks Chapter 2 but not yet required in a homework or lab exercise, with a logically-related label element - (you may add additional form widgets if you would like) - the last form widget in your form's fieldset should be an input element with type="submit" (which does not need a logically-related label element). - Include your last name within a p element that you add to the footer element.

-Reminder: for this homework, you may not use any CSS to style this form, and we'll never use the table element to format a form element, either.
-However, it appears that you can use fieldset elements, p elements, and instances of the void element br and still have it successfully validate as strict-style HTML.
+Reminder: for this homework, you may not use any CSS to format or layout this form, and we'll never use the table element to format a form element, either.
+However, it appears that you can use fieldset elements, p elements, div elements, and instances of the void element br and still have it successfully validate as strict-style HTML.